-In 2018 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2019 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 62 unique potential sources of contamination identified for this system with low to high susceptibility levels.
+There are 63 unique potential sources of contamination identified for this system with low to high susceptibility levels.
 These results of the source water assessment are not a reflection of our treated water quality, but rather a rating of susceptibility of contamination under guidelines of the Florida DEP SWAPP program.
-OUC's latest source assessment is available online at www.dep.state.fl.us/swapp.
+The latest source water assessment was completed in 2019 and the report is available online at www.dep.state.fl.us/swapp.